Pirate television

-A pirate television station is a broadcast television station that operates without a broadcast license.
+A pirate television station is a broadcast television station that operates without a valid broadcast license.
 Like its counterpart pirate radio, the term pirate TV lacks a specific universal interpretation.
 It implies a form of broadcasting that is unwelcome by the licensing authorities within the territory where its signals are received, especially when the country of transmission is the same as the country of reception.
 When the area of transmission is not a country, or when it is a country and the transmissions are not illegal, those same broadcast signals may be deemed illegal in the country of reception.
 Pirate television stations may also be known as "bootleg TV", or confused with licensed low-power broadcasting (LPTV) or amateur television (ATV) services.

 History

 The first known pirate TV station in the US was Lanesville TV, active between 1972-1977 and operated by the counter-cultural video collective the Videofreex from Lanesville, New York.
 Another documented pirate TV station in the 1970s was Lucky 7, which broadcast for a single weekend in April 1978 from Syracuse, New York.

+There was a wildly active scene in the Netherlands between the late 1970s and the early 1980s.
+Some broadcast on UHF while others on cable after the nightly closedown of the official channels.